nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Obsidian Hotkeys.md

 - Text Format: UPPERCASE all words in selected text → Alt + Shift + A ^1652695879180
 - Excalidraw.
 Convert empty note to Excalidraw Drawing → Alt + Shift + X ^1652793924893
 - Excalidraw.
 Copy markdown link for selected element to clipboard → Alt + Shift + C ^1652793924913
 - Excalidraw.
-Create a new drawing - IN A NEW PANE → Ctrl + Alt + Shift + E ^1652793924921
+Create a new drawing - In a new pane → Ctrl + Alt + Shift + E ^1652793924921

 ---